tkwonn/video-compressor/README.md

 ## Architecture

-Electron's built-in IPC mechanism, implements message-passing between the main process, which accesses the OS and ffmpeg via Node.js, and the renderer process, which manages the UI through the HTML DOM.
+Electron's built-in IPC mechanism implements message-passing between the main process, which accesses the OS and ffmpeg via Node.js, and the renderer process, which manages the UI through the HTML DOM.

 ```mermaid
 flowchart LR